Armchair-Heavy-Industries/A4T/README.md

 * Huge thanks for the support from the AHI team.
 * Also to the Crew/Contributors at Voron Design
 * Big shoutout to [yellowfish543](https://github.com/yellowfish543/StdToolheadOpenfoam/) for the CFD insights that unlocked the potential of this design.
+* weaslus for insisting that the 4010 inserts get renamed to "backflow inhibitors"

 > [!TIP]
 > ### You can help support the development of Armchair Projects.<br/>